-- mulching system on weed, pest, and disease management, as well as soil fertility? - What are the biodiversity benefits to these living and/or killed mulches, and how does this contribute to pest, weed, and disease management? - Does this system affect the nutrient balance of the soil and subsequent fertilization practices, including use of outside inputs? - Based on the improved soil health, when there is less soil disturbance and more plant decomposition resulting in higher organic matter, how does this system affect soil microbial life and nutrient availability, and does this then result in crops that are less susceptible to disease and pests?
+- How does organic no-till influence pest, weed, and disease management? - What potential pest problems can be caused or exacerbated by cover crops used as mulches, and how can those problems best be managed? - In perennial cropping systems, such as fruits, what are the benefits or drawbacks of using this mulching system on weed, pest, and disease management, as well as soil fertility? - What are the biodiversity benefits to living and/or killed mulches, and how does this contribute to pest, weed, and disease management? - Do these systems affect the nutrient balance of the soil and subsequent fertilization practices, including use of outside inputs? - Based on the improved soil health, when there is less soil disturbance and more plant decomposition resulting in higher organic matter, how does this system affect soil microbial life and nutrient availability, and does this then result in crops that are less susceptible to disease and pests? - Research is needed on seeds, specifically for good cold germination, rapid emergence and establishment, seedling vigor, nutrient uptake efficiency, and overall weed competitiveness to crop cultivar development goals for organic conservation tillage systems. - How can reduced tillage weed management be improved, including development of new tools and techniques that provide greater weed control for less soil disturbance?